Steps to Prepare for a Wildfire Emergency

 What to Do During

-You may find that it is easier to move about with fewer people on the roads and can only benefit from the extra time this will give you, especially if you have big animals to transport.
-Things may get only more difficult if you wait.
+You may find that it is easier to move about with fewer people on the roads and you can only benefit from the extra time this will give you, especially if you have big animals to transport.
+Delaying your departure may significantly complicate evacuation efforts.

-Evacuation Prep begins as soon as a wildfire watch or warning is issued.
-Use your time wisely and don’t wait for a warning to get things in motion.
-While keeping an eye on alerts and notifications, start moving through both your evacuation plan and things you can do to keep your home safer during a fire.
+Watches and warnings are early signals that conditions are changing.
+Use your time wisely and don’t wait for an order to get things in motion.
+While keeping an eye on alerts and notifications, start moving through your evacuation plan and home fire safety steps.

 • Shut off the house’s propane or natural gas from its source.